 Explore apps for teachers

 iBooks has a massive selection of books for your class.
-Discover children’s books, classic novels, biographies, reference guides, and textbooks from major education publishers.
+Discover children’s books, classic novels, biographies, reference guides and textbooks from major education publishers.
 And many of them are free.
 You can find curated collections, like standards-aligned books and Common Core edition textbooks.
 Even custom books created by other teachers.
-And with the iBooks app, your students can download your selected books directly onto the iPad, so they can carry around a locker’s worth of textbooks on a single device.Browse iBooks Textbooks See the Common Core Text Exemplars collection
+And with the iBooks app, your students can download books you selected directly onto iPad, so they always have access to a locker’s worth of textbooks — or even an entire library.Browse iBooks Textbooks See the Common Core Text Exemplars collection

 iTunes U is an ever-growing collection of educational content from institutions around the world.
-Access over 600,000 resources on every topic, many of which can be used to teach Common Core standards.
+Access over 750,000 resources on every topic.
 It’s easy to use iTunes U materials to complement your lessons.
 You can bring in an MIT physicist as a guest lecturer.

 Let history speak for itself with archival films from the Library of Congress.
 Or add to a math lesson with an origami tutorial from the Asian Art Museum.
 Whatever you’re teaching, you can find resources to help your students gain a deeper understanding of the lesson at hand.